 All participants initially underwent general and ophthalmic baseline examinations at their local hospitals: the LA group at Beijing Tongren Hospital, the HA group at the Qinghai Provincial People’s Hospital, and the VHA group at Yushu Hospital.
 The LA group was examined 6 h after flying to 2261 m ASL.
 The same measurements were simultaneously performed on the LA and HA groups at 6, 24, 36 and 48 h after flying to 3750 m ASL (Figure 1).
 IOP measurements in lowlanders were also performed 6 h after flying back to Xining and Beijing.

-IOP was measured with a handheld tonometer (24–3000, 12K1031; Accutome, Malvern, PA, United States) by placing the tip of the device onto the central cornea after applying local anesthesia with 0.5% proparacaine hydrochloride (Alcon-Couvreur, Puurs, Belgium).
+IOP was measured with a handheld tonometer (24–3000, 12K1031; Accutome, Malvern, PA, United States) by placing the tip of the device onto the central cornea under local anesthesia with 0.5% proparacaine hydrochloride (Alcon-Couvreur, Puurs, Belgium).
 Three complete measurements were taken, and the average was calculated and recorded.
 The tonometer was calibrated according to the manufacturer’s guidelines before each examination session.
 Concurrently with IOP measurement, blood pressure and pulse oximetry were measured with an electronic sphygmomanometer (HEM-7133; Omron Corporation, Kyoto, Japan) and a finger pulse oximeter (PC-60NW; Health Force, Shanghai, China), respectively.
 Subjects were resting in a sitting position at this time.
 Stable values after at least 3 min rest were recorded.
 Mean blood pressure (MBP) was calculated as 1/3 × systolic blood pressure + 2/3 × diastolic blood pressure.
 Ocular perfusion pressure was calculated as 2/3 × MBP – IOP.
 All the systemic values were measured at least 6 h after exposure to a new altitude and also at similar times of the day to minimize the effect of fatigue due to flying and diurnal variation[16].
 Venous blood was drawn while subjects were oriented in the sitting position and the blood was placed in separate tubes.
 Erythrocyte and hemoglobin concentrations were examined and recorded for further analysis.
 To avoid hemolysis, specimens were observed by a senior biochemist.
 All equipment used was calibrated to ensure accuracy before each testing session.

 Statistical analysis